CEMPD/VERDI/README.md

 Source code for the development versions are in individual branches.
 Branches contain the bleeding edge code where the latest features are being worked on.

+The compiled release packages (VERDI_releaseID_platform_date_tar.gz) are available from the [CMASCenter](https://cmascenter.org) Software Download Page.
+If you do not have a login, please [register](https://www.cmascenter.org/register/create_account.cfm).